selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - head/last - empty array as input will return `undefined`, but `never`
 - assocPath - stop supporting curring of type `(x)(y)(z)`

-- Require explicit output type(s) as it is very hard to pick up the correct type in many cases.
+- For some methods, it is very hard to pick up the correct type in many cases.
+In these cases, explicit output type is expected.

 -- assocPath
 -- dissocPath